-SPOKANE, Wash. — Nearly 900 volleyball teams are competing in Spokane this weekend for the Pacific Northwest Qualifier, a national girls volleyball club tournament.
+SPOKANE, Wash. — Nearly 900 volleyball teams are competing in Spokane across three weekends for the Pacific Northwest Qualifier, a national girls volleyball club tournament.

 The PNQ entered its second day Saturday.
-This year, the tournament added a new U-18 division for the first time.
+This year, the tournament added a new U18 standalone tournament for the first time.

 Tournament organizers say PNQ is bigger than other major Spokane athletic events like Bloomsday or Hoopfest.